 Regardless of the child’s absence from the program, parents will be required to pay the full fee, as our costs continue whether or not your child is in program.
 Children who are away for a full week or more will still be required to pay the full fee to maintain the child’s space within the centre.

 Please note two (2) weeks written notice is required for any changes made to your child(ren) scheduled enrollment.

-Payment of post-dated cheques are due on the first of each month.
+Weekly payment for child care are due every Monday for that week of care.
 If a parent is unable to adhere to the fees policy and would prefer an alternate payment schedule, this must be requested in writing and approved by the Kids’ Campus Child Care Centre head office.